aankitasoni/DSA-100_Days_of_Code/README.md

 ### Day 9
   <a href="https://leetcode.com/problems/find-target-indices-after-sorting-array/">2089.
 Find Target Indices After Sorting Array</a><p>
   <a href="https://leetcode.com/problems/find-first-and-last-position-of-element-in-sorted-array/">34.
-Find First and Last Position of Element in Sorted Array</a>
+Find First and Last Position of Element in Sorted Array</a><p>
+  <a href="https://leetcode.com/problems/check-if-array-is-sorted-and-rotated/">1752.
+Check if Array Is Sorted and Rotated</a>

+### Day 10